-There are many components that go into a travel policy, and especially now, policies can make or break the future of travel at your organization.
+There are many components that go into a travel policy, and especially now, policies can enhance and support your travel program.
 It’s more important than ever to stay on top of the basics so that you can optimize opportunities for a safe and secure traveler experience.

 Here are four key things that you should be doing to keep your travel program strong.

 Ensure all the Correct People are Involved